nvm-sh/nvm/README.markdown

 At this point you should see the version number for your NVM install.

-**But beware, this is only a session based solution, which will have to be repeated each time you close your terminal.**
+**But beware, this is only a session based solution, which will have to be repeated each time you open a new terminal.**

 ### Manual install